Pipousek/RageQuit-Godot-Game/README.md

 ### Sound

 We use sounds that Donald Trump made to give the game a funny vibe so you don't break your PC so fast.
-The sounds are from this webside - [Myinstants](https://www.myinstants.com/en/index/us/)
+The sounds are from this webside - <a href="https://www.myinstants.com/en/index/us/" target="_blank">Myinstants!</a>

-For background music we used Elevator Music from Kevin MacLeod that you can find [here](https://www.youtube.com/watch?v=xy_NKN75Jhw).
+For background music we used Elevator Music from Kevin MacLeod that you can find <a href="https://www.youtube.com/watch?v=xy_NKN75Jhw" target="_blank">here</a>.

 ## UI